 - 3 tbsp (48 grams) cashew butter or other thick and creamy nut/seed butter (with 1 ingredient)

 - 1 tsp vanilla

-Freshly Dafna is now on Pinterest!
-Save all your favorite recipes by pinning this image!
+Freshly Dafna is on Pinterest!
+Save this recipe by pinning this image!

 This post may contain affiliate links.
 Any product I include in a post is one that I’m currently using and loving.
 If you do choose to purchase these products, I may earn a commission, which helps support my site and the free content I provide.